Fake News-Real Dangers

 Five ways to combat fake news, from St Benedict’s Director of ICT, who says it is our responsibility to challenge, research and triangulate information being presented to us.

 We’ve all heard the phrase ‘Fake News’, often decrying news stories that are unflattering or unfavourable to politicians and public figures.
-But have you really considered how difficult it must be to be a student these days, researching and learning when you cannot be 100 percent cent sure that the source you’re reading is legitimate or trustworthy?
+But have you really considered how difficult it must be to be a student these days, researching and learning when you cannot be 100 percent sure that the source you’re reading is legitimate or trustworthy?

 Fake News is not a new phenomenon.
 Many of us will have been shown the 1957 Panaorama ‘Spaghetti Harvest’ programme as part of our education, or perhaps used the “DiHidrogen Oxide dangers” website as part of our teaching activities.
 But in recent years, the number of satire, biased or outright false news sites and sources has exponentially increased, many with names, layout and URLs all designed to fool us into thinking they are sites linked or aligned with other trustworthy sources.